somerandomsequence/csci-4830-7000-gsa/assignments/census.md

 [US Census Advanced Data Search](http://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml?refresh=t)

 Use the Geography selector to put in your current address.
 If you live on campus, use an address for a place you lived previously.
+If you live on campus now and previously lived in a different country, you can either use equivalent data for that country (if available), or pick an address arbitrarily in a city you're intrested in.

-You should see that data is available at a number of resolutions.
+Using the tool, you should see that data is available at a number of resolutions.
 Add these geographies:

   * State
   * County